- Your RV toilet bowl, black tank and grey tank all need healthy amounts of water

 - RV black and grey tanks require lots of water to control odors, help with waste breakdown, keep sensors clean, and stimulate waste-digesting bacteria

 - Consider storing your RV with water and a bacteria and enzyme tank treatment in the black tank when freezing isn’t a risk

 Water is incredibly powerful.
 It can carve out canyons, forge mountain basins, and on a less epic level, it can break up waste and block odors in your RV!
 Many in the RVing community don’t realize how much of a hero water can be in their RV wastewater systems.
-Using lots of water is a crucial component to help bacteria-based and even zinc-based tank treatments work as effectively as they are able.
+Using lots of water is a crucial component to help bacteria-based work as effectively as they are able.
 Even all by itself, it can steal the show when it comes to softening waste and blocking odors.